 The design of the portfolio must take into account the client's financial objectives, tolerance for risk, needs for current income or liquidity, and special considerations such as income and estate taxes.

 The important thing to remember is that no one can predict the future.
 Difference of opinion makes a market.
 Investment managers and economists provided with the same information often come to different conclusions.
 We do not suggest that we, or anybody else, will make the correct decision every time.
-We do believe, however, that history is a powerful guide and relationships of investment classes provide valuable insight.
+We do believe, however, that history is a powerful guide and relationships of investment asset classes provide valuable insight to making smart investment decisions.

 The appropriate allocation of investment assets for your goals is the most important component in developing an investment portfolio.